Northern Rivers’ Residential Services meet the qualifications for QRTP and Family First regulations.

 • Services for sexual problem behavior and fire-setting histories

-• Permanency and family finding work
+• Permanency and family-finding work

 Foster Care.
 The Foster Family Program at Northern Rivers provides foster and pre-adoptive foster homes for children requiring out-of-home placement from birth through age 21.
 As members of a nationally accredited agency, Northern Rivers’ foster parents and staff are some of the most highly trained and talented caring adults in New York state.
+Click here for more information.

 The Northern Rivers Difference

-Every youth in our care deserves a rich, full experience.
+care and are invested in each youth’s journey.
+We believe that every youth in our care deserves a rich, full experience.
 That’s why we ensure that every one of our residents receives the following.

-We reinforce the importance of citizenship, and we encourage our residents to get involved with a wide variety of community and charitable initiatives.
+Community Involvement and Volunteerism: We reinforce the importance of citizenship, and we encourage our residents to get involved with a wide variety of community and charitable initiatives.
 From neighborhood cleanups to awareness campaigns, we encourage each resident to pursue what’s meaningful to them.

 For more information contact: